CapSap/pformz/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You will need to add your zendesk keys to the .env file
+You will need to paste in zendesk api keys to the .env file